Okta is Here Banner

 Starting March 17, 2025, JMU eID holders will no longer be able to use text messages containing a one-time passcode for multifactor authentication.

 With Duo, users could receive a text message with a passcode as an alternative to receiving a Duo push notification to complete the authentication prompt.
-Okta Verify will not support this type of authentication.
+Okta does not support this type of authentication.
+Read more.

-Most people (people who already have an eID/password and have been using Duo)
+Most people (who already have an eID/password and have been using Duo)

-You may still visit MyJMULogin at https://mylogin.jmu.edu and enter your credentials to begin enrollment, even if they do not have their activation link.
+You may still visit mylogin.jmu.edu and enter your credentials to begin enrollment, even if you do not have your activation link.

 New applicants or alumni with only an email account